U.S. Government Bond Prices Rise as Stocks Fall | MarketScreener

 U.S. government bond prices rose Monday as investors sought shelter from a sharp drop in stocks.

-Yields, which fall as bond prices rise, slipped early in the session, as the S&P 500 fell more than 1% amid investor concerns about several factors -- including a U.S. government shutdown, higher interest rates and slowing growth.
+Yields, which fall as bond prices rise, declined throughout Monday's holiday-shortened session as the S&P 500 slid 2.7%, dropping for a fourth consecutive day.
+The declines came amid concerns about several factors -- including a U.S. government shutdown, higher interest rates and slowing growth.

 Efforts by Treasury Secretary Steven Mnuchin to instill calm into a jittery market appeared to have little impact.
 In a statement issued over the weekend, Mr. Mnuchin said he had spoken individually with the chief executives of six large banks to ensure they had sufficient lending capacity.